DaiAlaa/Embedded-Project/README.md

 # Access control system
-It’s an access control system which checks if there is a car at the gate using an IR sensor.
+It’s an access control system which checks if there is a car at the gate using an **IR sensor**.
-If yes, the system checks the driver card ID by using an RFID scanner.
-If it is authorized, the gate will open using a servo motor and the car will pass.
+If yes, the system checks the driver card ID by using an **RFID scanner**.
+If it is authorized, the gate will open using a **servo motor** and the car will pass.
-Also an LCD will print “pass” and a green LED will be on.
-If it isn’t authorized, the gate will not open and the LCD will print “failed” and a red LED will be on.
+Also an **LCD** will print “pass” and a **green LED** will be on.
+If it isn’t authorized, the gate will not open and the LCD will print “failed” and a **red LED** will be on.
 ## List of used components:
 - IR sensor
 - RFID scanner
 - Servo motor
 - LCD
 - Arduino Uno
+- Green LED
+- Red LED

 ## Design models:
 ### 1. Wiring diagram